Building materials are the materials which are employed in construction work.

 Many countries utilize ceramic roofing tiles to ensure many buildings.
 Ceramics used to be only a specialized type of clay-pottery firing in kilns, but it has developed into more technical areas.

-Last in the list of building materials is plastics.
+Last in the list is plastics.
 The term plastics covers a variety of synthetic or semi-synthetic organic condensation or polymerization products that can be molded or extruded into objects or films or fibers.

 Their name is derived from the fact that in their semi-liquid state they’re malleable, or have the property of plasticity.

 Plastics vary immensely in heat tolerance, hardness, and resiliency.
-They are being utilized for producing water pipes and sewage pipes any many other products used at the time of house construction.
+They are being utilized for producing water pipes and sewage pipes and many other products used at the time of house construction.